32nd JACT Latin Summer School, Wells Cathedral School

 ‘My inner nerd has been FREED!’

 1. Staff and teaching

-This year we had 15 teaching groups including 3 beginners groups (with two separate groups for potential Oxford and Cambridge students); 3 post-GCSE groups and as many as 4 post-AS groups.
-The number of students who attended having learnt Latin off-timetable was especially noticeable and I am pleased that the summer school has been able to contribute to their progress.
-The grammar clinics were divided into ‘Basic’ and ‘Advanced’ and were organised in an order and format which would help as many students as possible.
+This year we had 11 teaching groups including 3 beginners groups (with one group for Oxbridge students); there was one ‘Pre-GCSE’ group; 2 post-GCSE groups and an interesting class known as the ‘Rusties’ which was made up of students who had taken GCSE Latin some time ago and wanted to pick the language up again.
+There were 3 post-AS groups and one post-A2 who read a variety of challenging texts including Book 7 of Lucan’s de Bello Civili .
+Once again the number of students who attended having learnt Latin off-timetable was especially noticeable and I am pleased that the summer school has been able to contribute to their progress.
+Approximately a third of students came from the state sector and 16 different universities were represented.
+The grammar clinics were once again divided into ‘Basic’ and ‘Advanced’ and were organised in an order and format which would help as many students as possible.

 3. Acknowledgements and thanks

 This year we awarded a total of £2000 in bursaries.
 This is somewhat lower than in previous years but, perhaps a little surprisingly in the current economic climate, this year we simply did not get as many applications.
 Everyone who applied for a bursary received one!
 We continue to do all we can to make the summer school and the learning of Latin as accessible as possible.
 The sponsorship we are so generously given by those listed below not only allows us to provide places to those who would not be able to come otherwise but it also helps us keep fees down overall.
 David and I would like to thank those sponsors whose generosity helps makes this possible:

 The Society for the Promotion of Roman Studies

 Faculty of Classics at the University of Cambridge